- Total units 24 Units

 Combine their information literacy, oral and written communication skills to convey/explain neuroscience and physiological concepts to both science and non-science literate audiences

-In conjunction with Psychology major: 6 units of chemistry and PSYC2007 Biological Basis of Behaviour are required to meet all pre-requisite requirements for the Neuroscience and Physiology Specialisation.
+In conjunction with Psychology major: PSYC2007 Biological Basis of Behaviour is required to meet all pre-requisite requirements for the Neuroscience and Physiology Specialisation.

 For students taking BIOL3208 as part of this specialisation, the research project must be in the field of neuroscience or physiology.